Empirical Smart Investor Syndicate

-High-frequency trading in forex is, therefore, an exaggerated form of standard forex trading, using complicated algorithms to make big trading opportunities from the smallest of movements.
+Algorithmic trading in forex is, therefore, an exaggerated form of standard forex trading, using complicated algorithms to make big trading opportunities from the smallest of movements.
 Forex is a market defined by the constant flow of such movements, making it the perfect choice to apply these principles.

 The Empirical Smart Algorithm Trading Program profits from the intra-day micro-trends (in-and-out of trades in a matter of minutes instead of hours).
 The overall trading strategy involves taking consistent small profits, rather than riding big, flashy run-ups (followed by equally flashy run-downs).
 If the trade moves in the predicted direction small profits are taken as soon as momentum is lost.
 This daily strategy creates incremental profits as markets flow back and forth in the overall trend direction.
 Basically, the idea is to sustain profitability through taking a small expected profit as many times as possible.